-- Obligations of the U.S. government;

-U.S. Treasury Notes, Bonds and Bills
+Obligations of the U.S. government; U.S. Treasury Notes, Bonds and Bills

-- Obligations of U.S. government agencies, corporations wholly owned by the U.S. government or any Government Sponsored Enterprises (GSE's):
+Obligations of U.S. government agencies, corporations wholly owned by the U.S. government or any Government Sponsored Enterprises (GSE's) with the exception of mortgage backed securities (MBS), which are prohibited.